(Last Updated 03/19/2026)

 General (non-enhanced) tax deduction: Businesses that donate inventory may claim a tax deduction in the amount of the property’s basis, which is usually its cost to the business and is often lower than the fair market value, which is the value at which goods can be sold.
 Businesses other than C-corporations — including S-corporations, sole proprietorships, and some LLCs — cannot deduct more than 30% of the business’ total taxable income each year.
 C-corporations generally cannot deduct more than 10% of their taxable income for the year.

-Enhanced tax deduction: The enhanced tax deduction provides an extra incentive for donation by allowing the donating business to deduct the lesser of (a) twice the basis value of the donated food or (b) the basis value of the donated food plus one-half of the food’s expected profit margin (if the food were sold at its fair market value).
-Under the enhanced deduction, all businesses may deduct up to 15% of their taxable income for food donations.
+Enhanced tax deduction: The enhanced tax deduction provides an extra incentive for food donation by allowing the donating business to deduct the lesser of (a) twice the basis value of the donated food or (b) the basis value of the donated food plus one-half of the food’s expected profit margin (if the food were sold at its fair market value).
+Under the enhanced deduction, businesses may deduct up to 15% of their taxable income for food donations.
+For taxpayers other than C corporations, the 15% limit is based on aggregate net income from the trades or businesses that made the contributions, whereas for C corporations, the 15% limit is based on the corporation’s overall taxable income.

 Example: A grocery store donates potatoes with a fair market value of $100.
 The basis value of these potatoes was $30.
 The expected profit margin is the fair market value minus the basis value ($100-$30), which is $70.
 Under the enhanced deduction, the grocery store is eligible to deduct the smaller of: